A complete guide to IT service catalog: Examples, best practices

 What are service level agreements (SLAs) in the context of an IT service catalog?

-In an IT service catalog context, SLAs are formalized commitments between IT service providers and end-users.
+In the context of an IT service catalog, SLAs are formalized commitments between IT service providers and end-users.
 They delineate the expected level of service, defining the quality, availability, and responsibilities associated with each service listed in the catalog.

 Can IT service catalogs enhance IT security and compliance?